The Black Beacons Trail Races- FAQs 2025

 You can transfer your place to another participant until two weeks prior to the race day.

-Please not if you require refund or transfer you must e-mail us at info@runwalkcrawl.co.uk.
+Please note if you require refund or transfer you must e-mail us at info@runwalkcrawl.co.uk.
 Your transfer/refund will be processed within 30 days of the e-mail.

 10)- I can’t race can I transfer my entry to a friend?

-As per our terms and conditions.
-You can transfer your place up until 2 weeks before the event.
+As per our terms and conditions as summarised in FAQ 9 (above).
+You can transfer your place to another runner up until 2 weeks before the event.
 After this date there is strictly no transfers available.

 11)-Will I receive a medal for completing the event?